howtographql/howtographql/content/frontend/react-urql/0-introduction.md

 The performance benefits of Relay come at the cost of a notable learning curve.
 Relay is a pretty complex framework and understanding all its bits and pieces does require some time to really get into it.
 The overall situation in that respect has improved with the release of the 1.0 version, called [Relay Modern](http://facebook.github.io/relay/docs/en/introduction-to-relay.html), but if you're looking for something to _just get started_ with GraphQL, Relay might not be the right choice just yet.

 [Apollo Client](https://github.com/apollographql/apollo-client) is a community-driven effort to build an easy-to-understand, flexible and powerful GraphQL client.
 Apollo has the ambition to build one library for every major development platform that people use to build web and mobile applications.
 Right now there is a JavaScript client with bindings for popular frameworks like [React](https://github.com/apollographql/react-apollo), [Angular](https://github.com/apollographql/apollo-angular), [Ember](https://github.com/bgentry/ember-apollo-client) or [Vue](https://github.com/Akryum/vue-apollo) as well as early versions of [iOS](https://github.com/apollographql/apollo-ios) and [Android](https://github.com/apollographql/apollo-android) clients.
 Apollo is production-ready and has handy features like caching, optimistic UI, subscription support and many more.

+[urql](https://github.com/FormidableLabs/urql) is a more dynamic approach on GraphQL clients.
+While it's highly focused on React, at its core it focuses on simplicity and extensibility.
+It comes with the barebones to build an efficient GraphQL client, but gives you full control over how it processes GraphQL operations and results via "Exchanges".
+Together with the first-party exchange [`@urql/exchange-graphcache`](https://github.com/FormidableLabs/urql-exchange-graphcache) it is basically equivalent in functionality with Apollo, but with a smaller footprint and a very focused API.